Why should I make Amish homemade protein balls?

 Oatmeal - you can use whatever kind you prefer.
 I often use a mixture of rolled and quick oats because I like the difference in texture it provides.

-Peanut butter - I usually use a mixture of creamy and chunky just because I like those nuts in there.
-This is the binding agent that is also full of healthy fats, protein, and fiber.
+Peanut butter - This is a binding agent that is also full of healthy fats, protein, and fiber.
 You can use any kind of nut butter you prefer, although you will not want to use very dry butter.
 And if you have a nut allergy, you could even substitute it with seed butter.
+(Sometimes I use a mixture of creamy and chunky just because I like the nuts in there.)

 Honey - is a natural, good-for-you sweetener.
 And it also helps the balls to stick together.

-Unsweetened coconut flakes - adds good flavor and nutrients.
+Unsweetened coconut flakes - add good flavor and nutrients.

 Ground flaxseed - or whole seeds, if you prefer.
 Flaxseed is rich in fiber and high in heart-healthy Omega-3 fats.